The C2C Coast to Coast Cycle Map and Guide Books

 After Penrith, the main hills of the route start, as you cross the Pennines.
-After that, the route drops and then becomes flat as it heads for the coast.
+Some of these climbs are a real challenge, and they do come thick and fast!

 You may have read the the C2C bridges near Keswick were destroyed in the 2015 floods.
 They were and it will be some time (possibly years) before they are back in place.
 There is an alternative route though.